vitoke/iternal/README.md

 }
 ```

-Here we have written 2 functions that can get the sum and average of an array of integers.
+Here we have written 2 functions that can get the sum and product of an array of integers.
 But what if we want both?
 We can write something like `const [sum, product] = [getSum(someArray), getProduct(someArray)]` but this will process
 the array twice.
 That should not be necessary.